Asymptotic Improvements on the Exact Matching Distance for 2-parameter Persistence: Extended overview of our approach

 While the complexity for finding a maximum-cardinality matching is $O(n^{2.5})$ using the Hopcroft-Karp algorithm \cite{hopkarp}, it can be reduced to $O(n^{1.5}\log n)$ here because of the metric structure of the graph~\cite{eik-geometry}.
 The idea is that a bar $[a,b)$ can be represented as a point $(a,b)$ in the plane (resulting in the so-called~\emph{persistence diagram}), and two points are connected in $G^\lambda$ if their $\ell_\infty$-distance is at most $\lambda$.
 Then, in order to find an augmenting path, we can avoid traversing all edges of $G^\lambda$ (whose size can be quadratic), but instead use a range tree data structure~\cite[Ch.
 5]{dutch} to find neighbors in the graph.

-\paragraph{$2$-parameter filtrations}
+\paragraph{$2$-parameter filtrations.}

 In some important cases, our filtration is equipped with two parameters instead of one; in this case one has a family $(X_{a,b})_{a\geq 0,b\geq 0}$ of simplicial complexes with inclusion maps $X_{a,b}\to X_{a',b'}$ when $a\leq a'$ and $b\leq b'$.
-As in the $1$-parameter setup, we are interested in the evolution of the homology as the parameters range over their domain.
+We assume that all complexes $X_{a,b}$ are contained in a finite simplicial complex $X$ and we let $n$ denote the number of simplices of $X$.
+As in the $1$-parameter setup, we are interested in the evolution of the homology of $X_{a,b}$ as the parameters range over their domain.
 There is no summary for that evolution in the same way as the barcode for a single parameter.
 However, we can explore the $2$-parameter filtration by fixing a line $s$ of positive slope, called a \emph{slice}, and consider the $1$-parameter family of simplicial complexes $(X_{a,b})$, where $(a,b)$ ranges over all points on $s$.
 One example is the family $(X_{a,a})_{a\geq 0}$, obtained from the slice $x=y$.
 Because slices have positive slope, the induced $1$-parameter family is a filtration in the above case, so there is a well-defined barcode for the $2$-parameter filtration with respect to every slice $s$.
 Moreover, having two $2$-parameter filtrations and a slice $s$, there is a well-defined bottleneck distance between the slice barcodes.\footnote{Technically, the barcode and bottleneck distance depend on the parameterization of the line, but we postpone the discussion to the technical part.} The \emph{matching distance} between two $2$-parameter filtrations is the supremum of the bottleneck distance over all slices.

 These definitions carry over to an arbitrary number of parameters, but the algorithm that follows will not, so we restrict to two parameters throughout.